junxit/us-congress-bills-110/metadata.md

 - 2007-01-22 — Mr. Clay moved to suspend the rules and pass the bill.
 - 2007-01-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 1 (Roll no. 45). (text: CR H805)
 - 2007-01-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 414 - 1 (Roll no. 45).(text: CR H805)
+- 2007-01-23 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.